Belgium–Canada relations

-Belgium–Canada relations are those between the nations of Belgium and Canada.
-Both are close allies and members of NATO and Francophonie.
-Both have a stance of multilateralism.
+Belgium and Canada are close allies.
+Both have a stance of multilateralism and are members of NATO and Francophonie.
+Both countries are constitutional monarchies ruled by branches of the House of Saxe-Coburg and Gotha (Canada being a Commonwealth realm in a personal union with the United Kingdom in sharing the House of Windsor as their ruling dynasties, while Belgium being ruled by the House of Belgium).
 The two nations have official bilingualism (with French being one of the official languages), and similar federal government systems owing in part to language tensions in both.
 Both were actively involved in the war in Afghanistan under ISAF.

 History

 A few Belgians came to New France before 1759.
 In the mid-19th century there were enough arrivals to open part-time consulates in Montreal, Quebec City and Halifax.
 After 1859 the main attraction was free farm land.
 After 1867 the national government gave immigrants from Belgium a preferred status, and encouraged emigration to the Francophone Catholic communities of Quebec and Manitoba.
 Edouard Simaeys became a part-time paid Canadian agent in Belgium to publicize opportunities in Canada and facilitate immigration.
 The steamship companies prepared their own brochures and offered inexpensive package deals to farm families.
 By 1898 there was a full-time Canadian office in Antwerp which provided pamphlets, lectures and specific travel advice.
 By 1906 some 2000 Belgians a year were arriving, most with skills in agriculture.
 A third wave of immigration took place after 1945, with urban areas the destination.
 The 1961 census counted 61,000 Canadians of Belgian ancestry.

 To provide financial support to Belgian immigrants suffering setbacks, the Société belge de bienfaisance was established in 1921 in Montréal.
 In 1936–7, it was merged into the newly founded Association Belgique-Canada.
 The association's level of activity has fluctuated over the years, being more active in the 1940s, less so in the 1970s.
 The last recorded AGM took place in 2011.

 Belgian immigration to western Canada in the late 19th and early 20th century attracted the attention of the Belgian government.
 It enacted laws and regulations to protect the emigrants and guarantee adequate shipboard conditions.
 Provision was made to assist emigrants who decided to return to Belgium.
 Starting in the 1860s consular officials made on-site visits to inspect conditions in Canada, which eagerly welcomed the new arrivals.
 The Catholic Church was likewise welcoming, and a number of priests immigrated.
 The Walloon immigrants discovered they could continue to speak French in Canada, while the Flemish quickly learned English.
 The Belgians formed no national organization on their behalf.
 Some settled in towns such as St. Boniface, Manitoba, but most became farmers who specialized in dairy farming, sugar beets and market gardening.
 After 1920 there was a move to western Alberta, with an economy based on ranching, horse breeding, and sugar beets.